-But sometimes you want a combination approach: You sear the outside of the meat directly over the flame or heat source with the lid open, and then you move the meat away from the flames and close the lid to cook the inside of the meat without burning the outside too much.
-It's similar to searing your meat in a sauté pan on the stovetop (like keeping an open lid on the grill) and then roasting it in the oven (like cooking with a closed lid on the grill).
+But sometimes you want a combination approach: You sear the outside of the meat directly over the flame or heat source with the lid open, and then you move the meat away from the flames (and high heat) and close the lid to cook the inside of the meat without burning the outside too much.
+It’s similar to searing your meat in a sauté pan on the stovetop (like keeping an open lid on the grill) and then roasting it in the oven (like cooking with a closed lid on the grill).

 If you’re grilling quick-cooking foods such as burgers, thin steaks, chops, shrimp, or sliced vegetables directly over the flames, you can leave the grill open.
 That way, you won’t lose that pink, juicy center so many of us love.
 But when you grill thicker steaks, bone-in chicken, or whole roasts you’ll want the lid down, especially when you’re cooking with indirect heat.
 Try our archive of Grilling Recipes for a variety of techniques and the food to use for them.

-And if you're tossing in soaked wood chips for smoke flavor, you need the lid down to contain the smoke.
-Peeking on your food while cooking with a closed grill can affect the food in opposite ways, depending on whether you're using gas or charcoal as a fuel source.
-With gas, opening the lid can lower the heat.
+And if you’re tossing in soaked wood chips for smoke flavor, you need the lid down to contain the smoke.
+Peeking on your food while cooking with a closed grill can affect the food in opposite ways, depending on whether you’re using gas or charcoal as a fuel source.
+With gas grills, opening the lid can lower the heat.
 With charcoal, the rush of oxygen can burn the food.

 To get started, experiment with these three grilling goodies: